Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Required Documentation

-- West Virginia IT-140 Form and all supporting documents, including W-2s, 1099s
+- West Virginia IT-140 Form, if applicable, and all supporting documents, including W-2s, 1099s

 - West Virginia Schedule M – Modifications to Adjusted Gross Income

-West Virginia Senior Property Credits
+See the West Virginia Senior Property Credits webpage.

-West Virginia Tax Division: (304) 558-3333 or (800) 982-8297
+Direct questions to West Virginia Tax Division at (304) 558-3333 or (800) 982-8297 or email [email protected]

 Homestead Excess Property Tax Credit